Search For a Counterpart to the Subsolar Mass Gravitational Wave Candidate S251112cm: Possible Progenitor Systems Of Subsolar Mass Mergers

-The S251112cm GW alert is inconsistent with a BNS/NSBH merger involving two supersolar objects, which can generate a KN.
+The S251112cm GW alert is inconsistent with a BNS/NSBH merger involving two supersolar objects, which can generate a KN. \citet{markin23} and \citet{corman26} have explored BNS/NSBH mergers where one component is subsolar and the ensuing KNe, but the existence of such compact objects remains unknown.
 However, \citet{east_eccentric_2015} propose a scenario in which a highly eccentric NSBH system results in the BH stripping the NS on a first grazing orbit, rendering it subsolar, before later merging.
 Such a system could, in theory, produce two EM signatures and just one SSM GW signal.
 More modeling is required to determine the time separation between the EM signatures, so we include these events under the broader umbrella of KNe, which we search for among candidates following \franz25.

-\cite{metzger_fragmentation_2024} and \cite{chen_gravitational_2025}~propose a channel for ssNS formation in the accretion disk of a BH left behind by the collapse of a rapidly-rotating massive star, \ie, a collapsar.
+\cite{metzger_fragmentation_2024}, \cite{chen_gravitational_2025} and \cite{lerner26_fragmentation} propose a channel for ssNS formation in the accretion disk of a BH left behind by the collapse of a rapidly-rotating massive star, \ie, a collapsar.
 In this scenario, gravitational instabilities in the disk lead to fragmentation into clumps which condense to form ssNSs.
 The requisite conditions may arise if the original star has a mass $\gtrsim 1-10~M_{\odot}$~disk around a $\sim 2~M_{\odot}$, which finally merges with the central remnant BH, producing one final GW inspiral signal.

 This proposed sequence of collapse and mergers has unique EM signatures.
 Before any mergers, one expects a long gamma-ray burst (lGRB) which could be detected if beamed towards the observer, and the beginning of a core-collapse supernova (CCSN) \citep{macfaydenwoosley99, woosley06_lGRBSN, dainotti22_GRBSNe}.
 Among CCSNe, stripped-envelope supernovae (SESNe) and especially SNe Ic-BL are more favored, as they are the only SNe associated with GRBs.
 The mergers of ssNSs then produce a KN-in-SN \citep{metzger_fragmentation_2024}.
 These KNe are unlikely to resemble AT2017gfo due to their embedding in the bright SN and the dense accretion disk, but the lightcurves and spectra of the SN may nonetheless be marked by the presence of $r$-process elements \citep{siegel19_collapsar, barnes_2022, patel_effects_2024} or energy injection from a hierarchically-formed millisecond magnetar (\citealt{bucciantini_2012, metzger_piro_2014}).